argoproj-labs/old-argo-dataflow/README.md

 [![Architecture](docs/assets/architecture.png)](https://docs.google.com/drawings/d/1Dk7mgZ3jKpBg_DQ3c8og04ULoKpGTGUt52pBE-Vet2o/edit)

-### Long Running Pods

-Starting and stopping pods is expensive.
-In MVP, I believe we should support pod-reuse.

 ### Data Format

 Similar to CloudEvents.
 Enable easy interop with other compliant tools.

 ### Data Input/Output Options

+#### HTTP

-* HTTP endpoint - slower, but easier to get right
+Slower, but easier to get right.

+To receive messages from sinks via HTTP, expose an endpoint on `http://localhost:8080/messages`.
+Dataflow will POST each message to it.

+To send messages to source via HTTP, POST the message to `http://localhost:3569/messages`.

+#### FIFO

-* named pipes - not commonly used, but core Linux capability for IPC
+Core Linux capability for IPC.

+Read messages from `/var/run/argo-dataflow/in` and write them to `/var/run/argo-dataflow/out`.
+Each messages must be a single line - you must escape new lines.

+#### Future

 * files - chunky - but great for grouping by key
 * socket - fast, but the low level programming is hard to get right
 * stdin/stdout - performance can be poor on these - can be achived more easily and flexible using FIFO

 We may well want several options.

-### Data Chunking
+### Data Chunking (Future)

 After discussing with @vigith, we need to support this.
 We need to provide a way for a user to decide when a chunk starts and end, this maybe a function itself.
 A pod will receive a sequence of messages as a series of frames, e.g.